Bases-loaded balk in 8th helps Giants edge Brewers 2-1 – KION546

 TRAINER’S ROOM

-Brewers: OF Tyrone Taylon, out since July 2 while in concussion protocol, began a rehab assignment with Triple-A Nashville. … RHP Chi Chi Gonzalez cleared waivers and elected free agency after being designated for assignment earlier in the week.
+Brewers: OF Tyrone Taylor, out since July 2 while in concussion protocol, began a rehab assignment with Triple-A Nashville. … RHP Chi Chi González cleared waivers and elected free agency after being designated for assignment earlier in the week.

 Giants: 3B Evan Longoria returned from a rehab assignment and was reinstated from the Injured List.
 RHP Jacob Junis also returned from the IL. … SS Brandon Crawford was placed on the 10-day IL with right knee inflammation.
 RHP Mauricio Llovera was put on the 15-day IL with a right flexor strain.